-The solstice on Tuesday, June 21, 2022, happens at the same instant for all of us, everywhere on Earth; only our clocks are different.
-In the eastern United States, the solstice occurs at 5:14 AMEDT (2:14 AMPDT).
+The solstice on Wednesday, June 21, 2023, happens at the same instant for all of us, everywhere on Earth; only our clocks are different.
+In the eastern United States, the solstice occurs at 10:58 AM EDT.

 Sure, you may know that the summer solstice is the “longest” day of the year in the Northern Hemisphere.
 (And let’s not quibble: “Longest day” is shorthand for the day with the longest period of daylight.)
 But that’s a tired factoid—let’s learn something new!

 But, first, let’s do a fun quiz to see how much you know already (and how much you can learn)!

 See how much you know about the summer solstice with these 10 questions!